RealEstateTokenization/retc/Initiatives/RETC-1.md

 It builds on ERC-20 for basic token functionality and integrates concepts from ERC-1400 (security token framework), ERC-1594 (transfer restrictions and validation), ERC-1644 (controller operations for forced transfers), and ERC-777 (advanced hooks), ensuring compatibility with EVM-compatible blockchains while enabling strong compliance and governance controls.

 This standard aligns with global regulatory frameworks to support legally compliant real estate tokenization.
 It references:
-* MiCA Regulation (EU) 2023/1114 (Art.
-94),
+* MiCA Regulation (EU) 2023/1114,
-* Dubai VARA Compliance and Risk Management Rulebook (Part III – Anti-Money Laundering and Combating the Financing of Terrorism, section H),
+* Dubai VARA Compliance and Risk Management Rulebook,
 * FATF guidance,
 * IOSCO recommendations.